Improved Upper Bounds for Pairing Heaps: Pairing Heaps

 & \ssbb{ \btb \tikzstyle{level 2}=[sibling distance=20mm] \tikzstyle{level 3}=[sibling distance=10mm] \node[a]{} child {node [a]{} edge from parent[draw=none]} child {node [b,#3]{$w_{\eta}$} child {node [b,#4]{$l_{\eta}$} child { node[c]{} } child { node[c]{} } } child {node [b]{$c_{\eta}$} child { node[c]{} } child { node[c]{} } } } ; \end{tikzpicture} } }

-\begin{lemma} In a single pairing the rank potential change is at most $\rkk \log (s(a_\eta))- \rkk \log s(b_\eta)$. \end{lemma}
+\begin{lemma} In a single pairing the rank potential change is at most $\rkk \log s(a_\eta)- \rkk \log s(b_\eta)$. \end{lemma}

-\begin{proof} The analysis is split into 6 different types of pairing: white-white, black-black, and four types of black-white depending on whether the white node starts as $a_\eta$ or $b_\eta$ and ends as $w_\eta$ or $l_\eta$.
+\begin{proof} The analysis is split into six different types of pairing: white-white, black-black, and four types of black-white depending on whether the white node starts as $a_\eta$ or $b_\eta$ and ends as $w_\eta$ or $l_\eta$; see Figure~\ref{f:onepaira}.
 We look at each of these cases separately.

-\paragraph{Case 1: White-white.} From \eqref{eqa} of Lemma~\ref{lem:wpair} we know the rank potential gain is at most $r(l_\eta)-r(b_\eta)$; observing that $r(l_\eta) \leq r(a_\eta)$ bounds the rank potential gain in this case to be at most $\rkk \log (s(a_\eta))- \rkk \log s(b_\eta)$.
+\paragraph{Case 1: White-white.} From \eqref{eqa} of Lemma~\ref{lem:wpair} we know the rank potential gain is at most $r(l_\eta)-r(b_\eta)$; observing that $r(l_\eta) \leq r(a_\eta)$ bounds the rank potential gain in this case to be at most $\rkk \log s(a_\eta)- \rkk \log s(b_\eta)$.

 \paragraph{Case 2: Black-black.} None of the nodes involved have rank potential and thus there is no rank potential change.
-As $0\leq \rkk \log (s(a_\eta))- \rkk \log s(b_\eta)$, that gives the result in this case.
+As $0\leq \rkk \log s(a_\eta)- \rkk \log s(b_\eta)$, that gives the result in this case.

 \paragraph{Case 3: White-black, white is $a_\eta$ and $w_\eta$.} Since $r(a_\eta)=r(w_\eta)$, there is no potential change.
-As $0\leq \rkk \log (s(a_\eta))- \rkk \log s(b_\eta)$, that gives the result in this case.
+As $0\leq \rkk \log s(a_\eta)- \rkk \log s(b_\eta)$, that gives the result in this case.

 \paragraph{Case 4: White-black, white is $a_\eta$ and $l_\eta$.} Since $r(a_\eta)\geq r(l_\eta)$, there is no potential gain.
-As $0\leq \rkk \log (s(a_\eta))- \rkk \log s(b_\eta)$, that gives the result in this case.
+As $0\leq \rkk \log s(a_\eta)- \rkk \log s(b_\eta)$, that gives the result in this case.

 \paragraph{Case 5: White-black, white is $b_\eta$ and $w_\eta$.} The gain is $r(w_\eta)-r(b_\eta)$.
-Since $r(w_\eta)=\rk \log s(w_\eta)=\rk \log s(a_\eta)$, the rank potential gain is at most $\rkk \log (s(a_\eta))- \rkk \log s(b_\eta)$.
+Since $r(w_\eta)=\rk \log s(w_\eta)=\rk \log s(a_\eta)$, the rank potential gain is at most $\rkk \log s(a_\eta)- \rkk \log s(b_\eta)$.

 \paragraph{Case 6: White-black, white is $b_\eta$ and $l_\eta$.} The gain is is $r(l_\eta)-r(b_\eta)$.
-As in the white-white case, observing that $r(l_\eta) \leq r(a_\eta)$ bounds the rank potential gain in this case to be at most $\rkk \log (s(a_\eta))- \rkk \log s(b_\eta)$.
+As in the white-white case, observing that $r(l_\eta) \leq r(a_\eta)$ bounds the rank potential gain in this case to be at most $\rkk \log s(a_\eta)- \rkk \log s(b_\eta)$.

 \end{proof}